12 Aug 2024

 How can Winns Help?

-If you are a beneficiary of an estate and are considering changing your entitlement, we can advise you on this and whether there will be any implications.
+If you are a beneficiary of an estate and considering changing your entitlement, we can advise you on this and whether there will be any implications.

 Additionally, we can assist by drafting the required Deed of Variation.